 She also has me sit with a ball between my knees while doing seated exercises.
 This will help correct my knee turning inwards as I walk, and after just a few classes I noticed a difference.

 I noticed, for example, that when I stand up I am not taking all the strain in my knees anymore, but use my core to take my weight.
 Breathing is also important; my teacher taught me to use an “out” breath to engage my core muscles, so I breath out as I stand and take the weight in my tummy.

 There is lots of anecdotal evidence that yoga can improve gait and associated joint pain.
 It is a safe, gentle exercise and some studies have found it to be beneficial.

 Ask your doctor for a referral to a specialist MS physiotherapist.
 I went to one when I started using a walking stick and the therapist taught me how to use it correctly to minimize trauma to my hips and knees.

 They can also recommend splints to correct foot drop as well as explore which type of walking aid is the best for you.

 MS Joint Pain as a Side Effect

-Sometimes medication can cause joint pain as a side effect, so it’s important to consider this too.
-If you are using interferon-based disease-modifying therapies (DMTs) like Avonex or Rebif, joint pain is a common side effect, particularly just after you taken it.
+Sometimes medication can cause joint pain as a side effect, so it is important to consider this too.
+If you are using interferon-based disease-modifying therapies (DMTs) like Avonex or Rebif, joint pain is a common side effect, particularly just after you take it.

-Make a note of when the pain is worse and if it’s across your whole body rather than just in your knees and hips.
-If it is and it’s worse 24 – 48 hours after injecting, it is likely to be the medication — anti-inflammatories should help.
+Make a note of when the pain is worse and if it is across your whole body rather than just in your knees and hips.
+If it is and it is worse 24 to 48 hours after injecting, it is likely to be the medication — anti-inflammatories should help.